-INDEPENDENT AUDITOR'S REPORT TO THE SECURITIES AND FUTURES COMMISSION (the SFC)
+INDEPENDENT AUDITOR'S REPORT TO THE SECURITIES AND FUTURES COMMISSION

-We have audited the financial statements of Investor Compensation Fund (the Fund) established under Part XII of the Securities and Futures Ordinance set out on pages 13850 to 13862, which comprise the statement of financial position as at 31 March 2012 and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Investor Compensation Fund (the Fund) established under Part XII of the Securities and Futures Ordinance set out on pages 11752 to 11764, which comprise the statement of financial position as at 31 March 2013 and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-The SFC's responsibility for the financial statements
+The Securities and Futures Commission's responsibility for the financial statements

-The Securities and Futures Ordinance requires the directors of the SFC to prepare financial statements which give a true and fair view.
-The directors of the SFC are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board and for such internal control as the directors determine necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Securities and Futures Ordinance requires the directors of the Securities and Futures Commission (SFC) to prepare financial statements which give a true and fair view.
+The directors of the SFC are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards issued by the

+International Accounting Standards Board and for such internal control as the directors determine necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.